smasky/SWAT-UQ/README.md

 ---

-The file structure of Work Folder of SWAT-UQ-DEV would be:
+The file structure of Work Folder would be:

 ```
 Work Folder/